Flyer-Boy/NewApproach/README.md

 You can try it with Neo4j Aura.
 If you don't have an Aura account yet, get one here: https://neo4j.com/cloud/aura-free/ If you are new to Cypher, you can get started at Neo4j's GraphAcademy: https://graphacademy.neo4j.com/

 I used Neo4j Cypher on my scripts and the code above.
-Given their close compatibility with GQL (ISO/IEC 39075:2024) and OpenCypher, they should work with any Graph Database that supports GQL/OpenCypher with minimal amendments for compatibility.
+With the standardization of GQL and the widespread adoption of OpenCypher, the portability of these Cypher-based scripts across different Graph Databases is becoming more feasible—though always subject to Graph implementation nuances.

-"Alea iacta est"
+"Alea iacta est"—crossing the rubicon of Graph adoption! 🚀

 Enjoy!